An individual facing prison is much more than their greatest mistake.

 -

-Complete Picture's first 8 videos alone were instrumental in reducing sentences by an aggregate of over 44 years of prison time for the 8 defendants and saved taxpayers over $5 million in incarceration costs.
+Complete Picture's first 13 videos alone were instrumental in reducing sentences by an aggregate of over 65 years of prison time for the 11 defendants and helped save taxpayers more than $6 1/2 million in incarceration costs.

 -